 If you do not need to create an additional connection, click the SKIP button.
-In this case, the Settings / Internet / WAN page opens.
+In this case, the Connections Setup / WAN page opens.

-Creating PPTP, L2TP, or L2TP over IPsec WAN Connection
+Creating PPTP, L2TP, L2TP Dual Stack, or L2TP over IPsec WAN Connection

-Figure 74.
+Figure 80.
 The page for creating a new PPTP connection.
 The General Settings section.

 Parameter Description General Settings Connection name A name for the connection for easier identification.
 Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
 NAT If the switch is moved to the right, the network address translation function is enabled.
 Do not disable the function unless your ISP requires this.
-Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
+Ping For the PPTP , L2TP , and L2TP Dual Stack types only.
+If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
 For security reasons, it is recommended to disable this function.

-Figure 75.
+Figure 81.
 The page for creating a new PPTP connection.
 The PPP section.

 Parameter Description PPP Without authorization Move the switch to the right if you don't need to enter a username and password to access the Internet.
 Username A username (login) to access the Internet.
 Password A password to access the Internet.
-Click the Show icon () to display the entered password.
-VPN server address The IP or URL address of the PPTP or L2TP authentication server. мти The maximum size of units transmitted by the interface.
+Click the Show icon (to display the entered password.
+VPN server address The IP or URL address of the PPTP or L2TP authentication server.
+MTU The maximum size of units transmitted by the interface.

 Parameter Description Encryption protocol No encryption: MPPE encryption is not applied.
 MPPE 40 128 bit: MPPE encryption with a 40-bit or 128-bit key is applied.
 MPPE 40 bit: MPPE encryption with a 40-bit key is applied.
 MPPE 128 bit: MPPE encryption with a 128-bit key is applied.
 MPPE encryption can be applied only if the MS-CHAP, MS-CHAPV2, or AUTO value is selected from the Authentication protocol drop-down list.
 Authentication protocol Select a required authentication method from the drop-down list or leave the AUTO value.
 Keep Alive Move the switch to the right if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
 If the switch is moved to the right, the LCP interval and LCP fails fields are available.
 Specify the required values.
-Dial on demand Move the switch to the right if you want the router to establish connection to the Internet on demand.
+Dial on demand For the PPTP, L2TP, and L2TP over IPsec types only.
+Move the switch to the right if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
 Static IP address Fill in the field if you want to use a static IP address to access the Internet.
 PPP debug Move the switch to the right if you want to log all data on PPP connection debugging.

-Figure 76.
+Figure 82.
 The page for creating a new PPTP connection.
 The IPv4 section.

-Parameter Description IPv4 Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of DNS server addresses.
+Parameter Description Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of DNS server addresses.
 Upon that the Primary DNS and Secondary DNS fields are not available for editing.
 Primary DNS / Secondary DNS Enter addresses of the primary and secondary DNS servers in the relevant fields.